wbleonard/atlas-vector-search-video/README.md

 ## Setup
 ### Videos to Query
 For this demo, the image extractor opens the videos from a local directory.
-To get started, I've supplied 6 sample videos that I downloaded from [Pexels](https://www.pexels.com/videos/}), They're pretty short and simple videos, so please try with your own.
+To get started, I've supplied five sample videos that I downloaded from [Pexels](https://www.pexels.com/videos/).
+They're short and simple videos, so please try with your own.

 ### Atlas
 Open [params.py](params.py) and configure your connection to Atlas, along with the name of the database and collection you'd like to store your text.